Skip to main content

 Course description

-Through tutor guidance, you'll develop your own visual language while deepening your understanding of painting principles.
-To enhance your learning experience, the course incorporates references to both contemporary and historical abstract artists and their work.
+Through tutor guidance, you will develop your own visual language while deepening your understanding of painting principles.
+This course incorporates references to both contemporary and historical abstract artists and their work to enhance your learning experience.

 This course is suitable for those with an understanding of painting who are looking to explore the limitless possibilities of abstraction in their work.